Quartz Mineral

 adventurine

-Polished on the photo at left, aventurine is always massive in habit.
+Polished on the photo at left, aventurine is a quartz mineral that is always massive in habit.
 It has got a spangled look because of internal reflections from tiny inclusions from other minerals which are uniformly oriented.
 The inclusions can be blue, yellow, orange, white, red, brown, or green.
 Red ones come from hematite.
 Brown ones come from pyrite.
 Green ones come from a rare green mica.

 There are two different cat's eye minerals: the less valuable quartz is called Occidental Cat's Eye, while the more valuable chrysoberyl is called Oriental Cat's Eye.
 Both have a white line across the stone when cut en cabochom style.
 That effect comes from parallel asbestos fibres in the quartz.